2016 Citronelle homicides: Legal proceedings

 On August 22, Dearman was extradited to Mobile, Alabama, to face trial.
 While being escorted to an administrative building, he reportedly said, "Don't do drugs", apologized, and said he turned himself in after realizing what he had done.
 He later apologized to Lester by name and described the victims as friends.
 The following day, he said he was on methamphetamine at the time of the killings, and blamed the killings on the influence of the drug.

 On August 31, 2016, Dearman was charged with six counts of capital murder (one charge for Chelsea Reed's fetus, under Alabama's fetal homicide law) and two counts of abduction.
 He pleaded not guilty to all of the counts.
 It was classified as capital murder first, because it was associated with attempted burglary, and secondly, because two or more persons were killed in commission of the same crime.

 A couple of weeks after the murders, the Turner house burned down.

 Dearman was assigned two court-appointed defense attorneys.
 In mid-August 2017, Circuit Judge Rick Stout, at the request of the state, ordered Dearman to receive a mental evaluation, to be completed by the state of Alabama.
 It was intended to cover three topics: Dearman's competency to stand trial, his mental capacity at the time of the crimes, and his intelligence quotient (IQ).
 Around this time, one of his attorneys resigned from the case.
 Dearman objected to having his IQ and competency tested, as he had not made a plea related to either.
 He tried to establish limits to such testing, but the court denied the motion.
 The judge was to receive the results of the testing and review them before sharing with the prosecutor and defense.

 In September 2018, Dearman pleaded guilty to the charges of capital murder and kidnapping.
-Under Alabama law, because of the capital murder charges, he was still subject to a jury trial, with the potential of receiving a death sentence.
+Under Alabama law, because of the capital murder charges, he was still subject to a jury trial, with the possibility of receiving a death sentence.
 He had fired his two court-appointed attorneys before entering his plea.
 The judge ruled that he was fit to stand trial.

 At the jury trial, Dearman was found guilty on the six capital murder charges and first-degree kidnapping counts, and the jury approved the death sentence.
 This was affirmed by the court on October 12, 2018, and Dearman was sentenced to death for these murders.

+In April 2024, it was reported that Dearman had given up on trying to overturn his sentence.

+On September 3, 2024, the Alabama Supreme Court approved the death warrant of Dearman, who was scheduled to be executed on October 17, 2024.

+He was executed at 6:14 PM on October 17.
+His last meal was a seafood platter brought to the prison from a local restaurant, consisting of "fried catfish, three fried shrimp, three boiled shrimp, three fried oysters, three onion rings, a deviled crab and two sides".